Marketing Support Assistance

 What activities are supported?

-following marketing activities will be considered for funding:
+The following are examples of marketing activities that will be considered for funding (not exhaustive):

-- primary, qualitative, or quantitative research identified in the marketing plan;
+- market research: primary, qualitative, or quantitative research identified in the marketing plan;

-- design, development and placement of advertising and promotional materials; and
+- design and development of new advertising and promotional materials;

-- attendance and exhibits at appropriate trade shows and exhibitions, and market investigation.
+- attendance and exhibition at appropriate trade shows and events, including virtual events, for up to two participants per event; and

 What level of assistance is available?